data-dot-all/dataall/documentation/userguide/docs/worksheets.md

 ### Natural Language Querying (NLQ) of Structured Data

-data.all offers a NLQ feature to significantly reduce the barrier for non-technical business users who need to quickly and easily query data to make informed decisions.
+data.all offers a NLQ feature to significantly reduce the barrier to entry for non-technical business users who need to quickly and easily query data to make informed decisions.

-Given a prompt and a selection of tables, data.all NLQ will generate the corresponding SQL statement that data.all users can execute against the data they have access to in data.all's Worksheets module.
+Given a prompt and a selection of tables, data.all NLQ feature will generate the corresponding SQL statement that data.all users can execute against the data they have access to in data.all's Worksheets module.

 To start generating SQL, data.all users can select the TextToSQL Tab in the Worksheets View: